lybell-art/xnb-js/readme.md

 ## Customs
 After 1.1 update, you can load and use only a portion of the existing readers, or you can add a custom reader to use it.
+After 1.3 update, we bring up a file that specifies the type structure of data to be imported into the custom scheme and suggest how to unpack the easier custom data structure.

 ### Load only part of existing readers
 ```js